j-carson/student-loan-regression/docs/ProjectSummary.md

 - Learn how to use the ```fuzzywuzzy``` package
 - Find a better source for the data that wasn't available on collegedata.com
 - Rework the feature engineering and feature selection with what I understand now to and make sure I truly found the best linear model with the most predictive available features.
+- Build project time management skills